Khainguyen1349/MoMPython_KN/README.md

 # MoMPython_FOY

-In this branche, I format the code and make it more modulable
+In this branch, I format the code and make it more modulable
 ______________________________________________________________________________________
 Try to translate Matlab code from Makarov book into python and then play with antenna designs and analysis.